Updated July 2017

 If your winters aren't "normal," your jacket needs to be above average, too.
 We can't all afford the $1000 Top Pick for Extreme Cold, the Canada Goose Expedition Parka

-, but we can afford The North Face McMurdo II
+, but the price of The North Face McMurdo II

-.
-At a third of the price of the Canada Goose
+is reasonable.
+At a third of the cost of the Canada Goose

 , but almost as warm, this is an easy choice for a second Best Buy Award.
 For northerly latitudes, and the coldest days, the McMurdo's

-down insulation, long cut, and generous hood combine to protect in day-to-day life; all at a reasonable expense.
+down insulation, long cut, and generous hood combine to protect in day-to-day life; all under a competitive price tag.

 Read full review: The North Face McMurdo II